santdelv/etl-pycon-poland/README.md

 * Click on add field name again.
 * Create a field of name 'readability' and type Numeric.

-We have a data se to write to now, let’s go to 2.local_to_bigquery and to data_transformer.py replace the variable PROJECT_ID with your actual project id.
+We have a data set to write to now, let’s go to 2.local_to_bigquery and to data_transformer.py replace the variable PROJECT_ID with your actual project id.

 Run the project in that folder:

 `python data_transformer.py`

-You should see the resulting data on the bigquery table we created.
+You should see the resulting data on the BigQuery table we created.

 * Go to cloud Pub/Sub, under the big data options.
 * Click on create topic, put as name ‘pyconpoland’.